lingul/Meeting-Scheduler/README.md

-Short description: This is a web based application where you can setup meetings and invite pople to vote on the meetings or ask them to comment/suggest another time.
+Short description: This is a web based application where you can setup meetings and invite people to vote on the meetings or ask them to comment/suggest another time.
 When developing I used a mac.
 As my server I used apache web server.
 For the database I used mysql version 8.
 And I have written my code in php with javascript.

 Home Page: Application home page where the calendar resides and events are displayed.